finance calculator

 When to use it

-• Checking if a 0% intro card saves more than the transfer fee.
+• Checking whether a 0% intro card saves more in interest than the transfer fee costs, given your actual payment and payoff timeline.

-• Estimating whether you can pay off before the promo expires.
+• Estimating whether you can pay off the transferred balance before the promo expires if you stick to your planned payment.

 Tips & cautions

-• Avoid new purchases on the transfer card; they may not share the promo rate and can complicate payments.
+• Avoid new purchases on the transfer card; they may not share the promo rate and can be subject to different payment allocation rules that complicate payoff.

-• Assumes fixed monthly payments and no new purchases or cash advances.
+• Assumes fixed monthly payments and no new purchases or cash advances; real accounts may have variable payments tied to a percentage of the balance.

 Worked examples